 Having rendered service you need to monitor and measure your performance.
 You need to know how you have performed.
 Measuring process could be in many forms.

 A straightforward solution is to ask customers themselves.
 Customer survey feedback is a sure indication of your service standards.
 Having a structured questionnaire not only helps in indicating performance but point out weakness and strengths.
-They help analyze Strengths, Weakness, Opportunities and Threats (SWOT).
+They help analyse Strengths, Weakness, Opportunities and Threats (SWOT).

 Customer suggestions give ideas for improvement.
 Customer complaint is another true friend that forewarns you on areas needing improvement.
 A company without any complaints is something to be worried about.
 Every complaint is an opportunity for improvement.
 Do not be frightened nor loathe it.
 On the contrary it is something to be welcomed and rewarded.
 It is there to help you do better.

 Many companies would like to see their employees as ambassadors.
 Inculcating this philosophy not only adds self-esteem but also benefits the company.
-Healthy organizations thinking thus encourage feedback from employees who are in a better position to gauge customer responses.
+Healthy organisations thinking thus encourage feedback from employees who are in a better position to gauge customer responses.
 Employee response seen pragmatically helps the company go a long way.

 Mystery shopping helps monitor and check service standards.
 Being your own customer also helps in getting first hand information on performance.
 How was the phone answered, what was the response to a query, were your employees proactive, did they seem an excited bunch, were you enticed to buy from your own company.
 In short do employees perform as envisaged?
 Are you satisfied?
 Will your customers be satisfied?

 The final analysis - Time to review fruits of your labor.
 One could definitely expect better results than when there was no service plan.
-However analyzing the results give constructive feedback.
+However analysing the results give constructive feedback.
 You now know the accuracy of your service plan.
 Did we connect with the customer, is there something more to be done, should we underplay at times.
 You may have to go back to the drawing board to modify certain services for it is corrective action time.
 You are now getting better equipped to satisfy customers.

 With modified services you now add on new service plans.
 Implement - act - measure.
 And the process goes on to make the company a better place for customers, employees and yourself alike.